DesperatePeter/starsector-advanced-weapon-control/README.md

 - 0.8.0: added mode suffixes, added gunnery control GUI
 - 0.8.1: cleaned up GUI, display weapon mode suffixes
 - 0.8.2: add ability to cyclce suffixes during combat, fix issues with persistence and save game corruption
+- 0.8.3: minor polish

 ## Acknowledgements ##

-Many thanks to Wisp for answering my endless questions about Kotlin and Starsector modding and for providing an awesome repository template.
+Many thanks to Wisp(borne) for answering my endless questions about Kotlin and Starsector modding and for providing an awesome repository template.

 Thanks to LazyWizard for providing the LazyLib.